 Follow the setup instructions to get started with the Chrome Sender API.

-The CAF Receiver SDK includes an API which is available to the receiver application once you register your receivers and devices for development.
-Follow the setup instructions to get started with the Receiver API.
+The Web Receiver SDK includes an API which is available to the Web Receiver application once you register your receivers and devices for development.
+Follow the setup instructions to get started with the Web Receiver API.

 Download Cast icons